 Prior to 1784, when Jefferson arrived in France, most if not all of his drawings were made in ink.
 In Paris, Jefferson began to use pencil for drawing, and adopted the use of coordinate, or graph, paper.
 He treasured the coordinate paper that he brought back to the United States with him and used it sparingly over the course of many years.
 He gave a few sheets to his good friend David Rittenhouse, the astronomer and inventor:

 I send for your acceptance some sheets of drawing-paper, which being laid off in squares representing feet, or what you please, saves the necessity of using the rule and dividers in all rectangular draughts and those whose angles have their sines and co-sines in the proportion of any integral numbers.
 Using a black lead pencil the lines are very visible, and easily effaced with Indian rubber to be used for any other draught.6

 A few precious sheets of the paper survive today.

-- ↑ Kimball, Jefferson, Architect remains the definitive work on Jefferson's architectural drawings.
-See also Frederick D. Nichols, Thomas Jefferson's Architectural Drawings 4th ed.
-(Charlottesville: Thomas Jefferson Memorial Foundation, 1978).
+1. Fiske Kimball's, Thomas Jefferson, Architect (Boston: Riverside Press, 1916; reprint, New York: Da Capo Press, 1968) remains the definitive work on Jefferson's architectural drawings.
+See also Frederick D. Nichols, Thomas Jefferson's Architectural Drawings (Boston: Massachusetts Historical Society; Charlottesville: Thomas Jefferson Memorial Foundation, 1984).